 Even though I didn’t use an electric mixer, these cookies turned out delightfully delicious.
 We love these cookies so much, that we even made an eggless version (recipe coming soon).

 These cookies are flavored with a hint of cinnamon and vanilla.
 The cinnamon and vanilla enhance the chocolate chips and add so much taste to these cookies.

-I used old fashioned oats and rice flour to keep these cookies gluten-free.
+I used old-fashioned oats and rice flour to keep these cookies gluten-free, much like these Chocolate Thumbprint Cookies.
 I have found that rice flour is one of the most budget-friendly gluten-free flours that work well for me when I need a flour to use as a binder with oats.
-Now, you can easily make these with all purpose flour and oats instead of rice flour if you are not concerned with gluten.
+Now, you can easily make these with all-purpose flour and oats instead of rice flour if you are not concerned with gluten.

 All in all, these cookies are made with only 12 ingredients.

 What are the 12 ingredients needed to make these gluten-free oatmeal chocolate chip cookies?

 - Butter (I used Earth Balance Vegan Butter Sticks)

 - Baking powder

 - Chocolate chips